Alberto da Giussano: The legend

-The stories of Fiamma should be taken with the benefit of the doubt since in his chronicles there are inaccuracies, inaccuracies and legendary facts.
+The stories of Fiamma should be taken with the benefit of the doubt since in his chronicles there are inaccuracies and legendary facts.
 As regards this last aspect, Fiamma declares that a certain "Leone priest" has seen, during the battle of Legnano, three doves coming out of the burials of the saints Sisinnio, Martirio and Alessandro at the basilica of San Simpliciano in Milan.
 The three birds then leaned on the Carroccio during the battle causing the escape of Barbarossa.
 In these chronicles it is also mentioned that the military structures that defended the Carroccio were three.
 The first was the aforementioned Company of Death, which included 900 knights, each of whom would have been provided with a gold ring.
 The second company was instead made up of 300 commoners guarding the Carroccio, while the third was made up of 300 scythed carts, each of which was led by ten soldiers.